What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 Sign-grade MDO is sometimes referred to as Plyform Class I and conforms to APA PRP-108 (Performance Standards and Qualification Policy for Structural-Use Panels).
 Most US-domestic MDO is Group 1 species (Douglas fir, southern yellow pine), Structural 1, with B-grade face veneers under the overlay.
 The grade stamp on the panel edge tells you which.

-Premium HD MDO sits at the top of the matrix.
+Premium HD MDO sits at the top of the matrix in the kraft-overlay version.
 Heavier overlay loading, more uniform face, often called "signboard grade."
 Used for premium painted exterior signage and architectural panels where the finish quality is the deliverable.
+Roseburg's Premium HD line is the reference; the resin-impregnated kraft layer produces the characteristic purple tint.

 Common uses

-Five primary application categories, but it's worth knowing they split cleanly into two camps.
-The first three are paint-grade applications where APA-trademarked US-domestic MDO is the industry standard.
-The last two are formwork applications where overseas-sourced MDO competes on cost.
+Five primary application categories.
+The first three are paint-grade applications where APA-trademarked kraft-overlay MDO is the industry standard.
+The last two are concrete formwork applications where the choice between kraft-overlay and phenolic-surface-film MDO matters.

 Exterior signage: highway signs, commercial signage, real estate signs, painted display boards.
 The combination of paintability and weather resistance is the right fit.
-APA-domestic is the reference here — the kraft-paper overlay is tuned for paint adhesion and outdoor weather.
+APA-domestic kraft-overlay MDO is the reference here.
 Service life on outdoor signs typically runs 5 to 10 years with maintenance.

 Exterior cabinets, soffits, fascias: residential and commercial exterior trim work where the panel will be primed and painted.
-The exterior rating handles humidity and weather; the paint-grade face handles the architectural finish.
+APA-domestic kraft-overlay MDO is the standard.
 Vulnerable points: cut edges, joints, corners.
-APA-domestic MDO is the standard here too.

 Painted furniture, exterior cabinetry: kitchens that face an exterior wall, outdoor cabinetry on a covered porch, painted furniture that lives in a humid environment.
 Same paint-grade reasoning as the soffit work above.